About

 By this point onwards, our intrepid broadcasters entered a long series of managers, some like Barnabus Finch lasted months, Adrian Rexworthy nearly lasted a year, others like Paul ‘Nice Guy’ Pearce only survived 23 minutes.
 The reason?
 Rexworthy baldly stated ‘Noz is insufferable, Jim is inflammatory, Stu is indefensible and Dogger incomprehensible’ – no arguments here.
 However, manager extraordinaire Mike ‘no relation to Kenny’ Lynch (7 months) saw it as his mission after the Eurovision near-success of ‘Bang your Boom Boom Baby’ to get the boys passports and visit the uber keen continental crowds – rumours that he may also have been in league with Stu’s smuggling gang remain unsubstantiated as Lynch unfortunately passed in 2012 (after complications linked to an undiagnosed elongated spleen), although he was once drunkenly quoted as saying ‘I got into ShyTalk Radio on the promise of a weed grow, instead I was delivered greed woe’.

-During one of their regular interviews with Tabatha Taylor of Pop Tart teen magazine, when asked about the upshot of the European dates Dogger said through his ever-present ball gag, ‘er-up mm er mm-i-cah mm-st-ee tor, er kmm-ber-i-shh er se-k-shll ik-pl-reshun, piri-toll mm-id-vensh-a nn a dg kll-a-k-shnn’.
+During one of their regular interviews with Tabitha Taylor of Pop Tart teen magazine, when asked about the upshot of the European dates Dogger said through his ever-present ball gag, ‘er-up mm er mm-i-cah mm-st-ee tor, er kmm-ber-i-shh er se-k-shll ik-pl-reshun, piri-toll mm-id-vensh-a nn a dg kll-a-k-shnn’.
 Years later, Jim the most fluent in Dogger-ese attempted to translate

 Jim: ‘I am pretty certain he’s saying “Europe was our magical mystery tour, a combination of sexual exploration, spiritual misadventure and a drug ???-?-?-????” – no-one has ever worked out what that last word was.’